 We published Issue One in May 2020, financed entirely by hundreds of small donations from our Founding Friends.
-Issue 2 followed in November 2020 and encouraged by the enthusiastic response we are now delighted to have published Issue Three in March 2021 and now in September we are really proud to bring you our fourth issue.
+Issue Two followed in November 2020, Issue Three in March 2021 and now in September we are really proud to bring you our fourth issue.